openstack-archive/infra-manual/doc/source/drivers.rst

 -------------

-An important activity when using feature branches is syncing to and from the repository's master branch.
-During development on a feature branch a repository will want to merge master into the feature branch periodically to keep up to date with changes over time.
+An important activity when using feature branches is syncing to and from the project's master branch.
+During development on a feature branch a project will want to merge master into the feature branch periodically to keep up to date with changes over time.
 Then when development on the feature branch is complete, it will need to be merged into master.